bhattlab/StrainSifter/README.md

 # StrainSifter

-A straightforward bioinformatic pipeline for detecting the presence of a bacterial strain in one or more metagenome(s)
+A straightforward bioinformatic pipeline for detecting the presence of a bacterial strain in one or more metagenome(s).

+Can output phylogenetic trees showing strain relatedness of input strains, as well as pairwise counts of single-nucleotide variants (SNVs) between input samples.

+## Usage

+### Phylogeny
+snakemake tree_plot/strain.tree.pdf

+### SNV counts
+snakemake snv_distances/strain.snps.tsv

 ## Dependencies